Shrewsbury and Hereford Railway: Origins

-On 3 August 1846, 16 railway bills were passed in Parliament; one of these was for the Shrewsbury and Hereford Railway, with authorised capital of £800,000.
+On 3 August 1846, 16 railway bills were passed in Parliament; one of these was the Shrewsbury and Hereford Railway Act 1846 (9 & 10 Vict. c. cccxxv) for the Shrewsbury and Hereford Railway, with authorised capital of £800,000.
 Another was for the Newport, Abergavenny and Hereford Railway, which was to take over the Hereford Railway and modernise it.

 The Hereford Railway had been opened in 1829, and with the Llanvihangel Railway and the Grosmont Railway, it formed a 26 mi route to the Brecknock and Abergavenny Canal.
 Those railways were in fact plateways, using L-shaped tram plates and horse traction.

 The intention of the S&HR promoters was to form, with other lines, a through route between the manufacturing districts of the north west of England and the mining districts of South Wales and Bristol.

 Although the broad gauge allies of the Great Western Railway had expressed an interest, the S&HR was to be a standard gauge line, and the promoters would "on no account permit a breach of gauge between the North and South".
 There was a clear inclination towards the London and North Western Railway, which at that time was seeking access to the South Wales industrial area.
 It would be 50 mi in length.